 • In the next window tab, locate and choose Customer payment canceled due to check bounce.

-• In this window tap on the ‘Record Bounce Check’ option in the top right side corner.
+• In this window, tap on the ‘Record Bounce Check’ option in the top right corner.

 • After that, another window called Manage Bounce Check will open.